 Preston was born in Washington, North Carolina, but was raised in Lexington, Kentucky.
 While living in Lexington, Preston graduated With Honors from the University of Kentucky with two Bachelor of Arts Degrees in History and Political Science.
 In addition, Preston received Departmental Honor’s in History for having the highest GPA in his graduating class.

 Preston is married to Kathryn Murk Oughton, another Coastal Law graduate and practicing attorney.
-Preston, Kathryn, and their son, Noah, worship and serve at the historic Riverside Avenue Christian Church.
+Preston, Kathryn, and their daughter Mackenzie, worship and serve at the historic Riverside Avenue Christian Church.

 Assistant Vice President - Legal

 Deutsche Bank- Global Markets Division